ansuman528/CSE-fifth-semester/Compiler Design/README.md

 - To study the concepts of Assembler, Macro Processor, Loader, Linker and various phases of compiler and syntax analysis.
 - To learn the various parsing techniques, the semantic analysis, translation of statements.
 - To learn about Generating and Optimizing codes.

+# Course Outcomes
+- To provide an understanding of the language translation peculiarities by designing complete translator for small user defined language.
+To provide an understanding of the design aspect of operating system.